ScottVinay/ScottVinay.github.io/projects.md

 ---
 layout: projects
-title: Portfolio
+title: Projects
-permalink: /portfolio/
+permalink: /Projects/
 order: 2
 sidebar: false
 ---

-You can also see some of my work on [GitHub](https://github.com/geertarien).
+You can also see some of my work on [GitHub](https://github.com/ScottVinay).